Picture of a baby who has woken in the night

 Beyond 6 months of age, babies can begin to form habit wakes - these typically happen at the exact same time every night.
 If you are feeding your baby multiple times a night, yet you think they surely don’t need the milk, they may be waking out of habit rather than hunger.

-In som cases, what can end up happening is that a baby takes most of their milk calories during the night and consequently, feeds less during the day.
+In some cases, what can end up happening is that a baby takes most of their milk calories during the night and consequently, feeds less during the day.
 This turns into what we call reverse cycling - when they have their feeding times/quantities the wrong way around!
-Read THIS article to find out how to switch things back around.
+Read about Reverse Cycling to find out how to switch things back around.

 Feeding/Habit wake